hwanyong/mcp-debug-tools/README.md

 - Some DAP features require custom request API (not yet available)
 - Real-time updates limited by MCP protocol constraints
 - Debugger-specific features depend on individual debugger support
+- Auto-discovery may not work properly if workspace config is corrupted

+## 🔍 Troubleshooting

+### CLI Cannot Find VSCode Instance
+1. Ensure VSCode Extension is running and activated
+2. Check if `.mcp-debug-tools/config.json` exists in workspace
+3. Verify heartbeat is updating (should be < 15 seconds old)
+4. Try manual connection with `--port` option

+### Multiple VSCode Windows
+- CLI automatically selects based on current directory
+- Use workspace-specific tools to manage multiple instances
+- Check active instances with `list-vscode-instances` tool

 ## 📞 Support